Equipo-Proton/la-tribu-exploradora-backend/README.md

 <li>Game consists of numbers and letters.</li>
 <li>Numbers available (0-9).
 Letters available (A-Z).</li>
 <li>Admin's screen will start the game and users will have to guess the word, moving the letters.</li>
-<li>Admin on his screen will decide correct or wrong and the result will be visual.</li>
+<li>Admin on their screen will decide if the answer is correct or wrong and the result will be visual.</li>
 </ul>

 # General characteristics